petejonze/phdthesis/README.txt

 **A** Probably no longer than you will spend trying to format in Word.

 **Q** How do I install LaTeX?
-**A** Installing LaTeX is probably the hardest bit.
-On windows will need to install the basic engine (e.g., MikTex), and an editor (e.g., Texmaker).
-If you can't get somebody to help you then there are lots of helpful websites, such as <a href="http://www.howtotex.com/howto/installing-latex-on-windows/">this</a> one.
+**A** On windows you will need to install the basic engine (e.g., MikTex), and an editor (e.g., Texmaker).
+For more info, see: http://www.howtotex.com/howto/installing-latex-on-windows

 **Q** I've noticed a bug in file x, what should I do?
 **A** E-mail me (petejonze AT gmail) and let me know.
 Better yet, fix it and send me a copy.
 Or sign up to Git to get direct access to the primary source code.